Shree Shiv Chhatrapati Sports Complex: Facilities

+The complex was designed by Shashi Prabhu & Associates as the venue for National Games 1995.
+It was later modernized in 2011 to host Youth Commonwealth Games.

 Main Stadium

-Athletics

-The Athletics stadium has a seating capacity of roughly 11,000 people, and also has flood lights and an 8 lane track.
+The Shree Shiv Chhatrapati Sports Complex Stadium has a seating capacity of roughly 11,000 people, and also has flood lights and an 8 lane track.

 Football

-The athletics stadium also hosts the I-League matches for Pune F.C.
-It has also hosted matches for the India national football team.
-India played against Vietnam in a friendly match over here.
+The athletics stadium hosted matches for the India national football team.
+It has also hosted the I-League matches for Pune F.C.
+India played against Vietnam in a friendly match in 2010.

 India played their first match in the 2012 London Olympic Qualifiers (first round) against Myanmar.
 India won the game 2–1.
 India then drew 1–1 with Qatar in the 2012 London Olympic Qualifier (second round) at the stadium.

 Then during the 2011 Indian Federation Cup the Balewadi Sports Complex co-hosted with the Salt Lake Stadium the Federation Cup group-stages.

 The Federation Cup is the second most important football competition in India.
-This stadium will also be the host for upcoming Indian Super League for FC Pune City bought by Bollywood actor Hritik Roshan.
+This stadium hosted Indian Super League for FC Pune City bought by Bollywood actor Hrithik Roshan.

 International football matches

-Aquatics Centre
+Aquatics centre

-This Aquatics centre contains two 50 x 25m swimming pools, with a seating capacity of 3500.
-There are also changing rooms available.
-Seating and lounges are for VIPs.
-For public usage the pool timings are 6:00 AM – 9:00AM and 3:00 PM – 6:00 PM from Monday to Saturday.
+This aquatics centre contains two 50 x 25m swimming pools, with a seating capacity of 3500.

 Badminton Hall

-The Badminton hall 6 competition courts and 4 warm-up courts, and has a seating capacity of 3800.
+The badminton hall 6 competition courts and 4 warm-up courts, and has a seating capacity of 3800.
 This hall is air conditioned and has a wooden floor.
 It has changing rooms available and seating & lounges for VIPs.
 This venue is the home ground of Pune Pistons, a franchise in Indian Badminton League (IBL).
 So far 3 IBL matches have been played on this venue.

 Basketball

-The first edition of FIBA Asia Under-16 Championship for Women was played in this stadium from 30 November 2009 to 6 December 2009.
+The first edition of FIBA Asia Under-16 Championship for Women was played in this indoor stadium from 30 November 2009 to 6 December 2009.
 The host, India, finished in fifth position.

 It has been a host for the UBA Pro Basketball League, India's top professional basketball division.

 Boxing Arena

-The Boxing arena has 3 rings, and 5 warm-up rings, with a seating capacity of 3500.
+The boxing arena has 3 rings, and 5 warm-up rings, with a seating capacity of 3500.
 This hall is air conditioned and has changing rooms for players.
 This arena is the host of 2011 World Series Boxing.